 Includes the barriers (tariff and non-tariff) that U.S. companies face when exporting to this country.

-The average tariffs on agricultural products stands at 11.63 percent for July 1 to December 31, 2020.
+The average tariffs on agricultural products stand at 11.63% for July 1 to December 31, 2020.
 The Philippines maintains a two-tiered tariff policy for sensitive agricultural products including rice, corn, pork, chicken meat, sugar, and coffee.
 These products are subject to a tariff rate quota (TRQ) and all imports outside of the minimum access volume are taxed at a higher out-of-quota rate.
-In-quota and out-of-quota tariff rates averaged 36.5 percent and 41.2 percent, respectively, and have not changed since 2005.
+In-quota and out-of-quota tariff rates averaged 36.5% and 41.2%, respectively, and have not changed since 2005.

 On February 14, 2019, President Rodrigo Duterte signed into law the Republic Act (RA) No. 11203 or “An Act liberalizing the importation, exportation, and trading of rice, lifting for the purpose the quantitative import restriction on rice, and for other purposes”.
 The law amends RA No. 8178 or the Agricultural Tariffication Act of 1996 and replaces the quantitative restrictions (QR) on rice imports with tariffs.

-At present, a few TRQ products have achieved unified in-quota and out-of-quota tariff rates, including chicken, frozen or chilled (40 percent); turkey livers, frozen or chilled (40 percent); potatoes, fresh and chilled (40 percent); and roasted coffee beans (40 percent).
+At present, a few TRQ products have achieved unified in-quota and out-of-quota tariff rates, including chicken, frozen or chilled (40%); turkey livers, frozen or chilled (40%); potatoes, fresh and chilled (40%); and roasted coffee beans (40%).
 Currently, there is an additional special safeguard duty in place for chicken meat, which effectively doubles the rate of out-of-quota tariff protection.
 Administrative Order (A.O.)
 9 of 1996, as amended by A.O.
 8 of 1997 and A.O.
 1 of 1998, established rules for implementing TRQs and allocating import licenses.

 Excise Taxes on Alcohol Products

 Sanitary and phytosanitary import clearances that serve as import licenses are required prior to the importation of all agricultural commodities, including feeds, live animals, meat and poultry products, plant and plant products, seafood, and fishery items.
 In addition, a minimum access volume certificate is required for products entering at the lower in-quota duty such as pork, poultry, corn, coffee, and coffee extract.
-In all cases, imported meat, fish, and produce require a registered importer to receive the shipment.
+In all cases, all agricultural and food products require a registered importer to receive the shipment.